Shadokko/INSA_2025/README.md

 - Clone this git project
 - create your own branch before committing anything.
-- Install python 3.12
+- Install python 3.12 (3.10 would make it too, and is more convenient for other setups like pl@ntBERT)
 - set up your virtual environment using the requirements.txt file

+- if you just want to run the app, go to the next chapter

-- start looking at the scripts:
+- if you want to dig into the code, start looking at the scripts:
     * main statistical modeling script: ./nf_src/statistical_modeling_main.py
     * its parameters file (an application of it may be found in pcloud, experiments/ folder): input\parameters_template.yml
     * analysis scripts in ./nf_src/model_analysis/